 The portfolio energy charts shown above represents the energy resource mix to serve TEP’s retail customers.
 Wholesale market sales are excluded from these results.
 By 2030, TEP’s retail customers will be served from 30 percent renewables.
 This is based on a combination of utility-scale and distributed generation resources.

 Increasingly diverse, sustainable generation will create operational challenges that require new ways of managing the intermittency and variability of renewable resources.
 Through a partnership with the University of Arizona, TEP is using unique and highly customized forecasting models to predict solar and wind system production.

-Like TEP, UES expects to invest in fast-responding reciprocating internal combustion engines that can run efficiently at varying loads without regard to frequent starts and cycling operations.
-Such resources help to manage the intermittency and variability of an expanded renewable energy portfolio.
+UNS Energy subsidiaries are taking advantage of historically low natural gas prices.
+TEP is preparing to install cost-effective natural gas generation and transmission resources that will support the expansion of solar and wind systems, replace aging technology and result in lower water usage and lower emissions.
+UES also expects to invest in fast-responding reciprocating internal combustion engines that can run efficiently at varying loads without regard to frequent starts and cycling operations.
+Such resources help to manage the intermittency and variability of an expanding renewable energy portfolio.

 Safety is the highest priority for TEP and UES.
-We are committed to working in a manner that prevents injury through a robust workplace safety program that promotes situational awareness through information sharing among all Fortis subsidiaries.
+Both companies are committed to working in a manner that prevents injury through a robust workplace safety program that promotes situational awareness through information sharing among all Fortis subsidiaries.
 TEP and UES also promote public safety through advertising, customer communications and collaboration with local utilities and first responders.

 UNS Energy’s subsidiaries invest significantly in the success of the communities they serve.
 TEP and UES contribute approximately $2 million to charitable causes annually with funds from corporate resources, not customers’ rates.
 Employees also contribute thousands of volunteer hours each year to hundreds of nonprofit groups throughout the state.